coderDJing/bpm-sniffer/README.md

 - **Ready to use**: No extra drivers or virtual sound card needed.
 - **Stable readings**: Stabilization and anti-jitter for track changes and weak beats.
+- **Real-time key analysis**: Shows musical key with confidence and lets you toggle Note / Camelot display.
 - **Visualizations**: Click on the waveform panel to switch among Waveform / Bar / Spectrogram.
 - **Pin & theme**: Use the pushpin to toggle always-on-top; switch between light and dark themes.
 - **Auto updates (optional)**: Only stable builds (tags like `v1.2.3`) receive OTA updates; pre-release builds must be updated manually.